curl/everything-curl/usingcurl-scpsftp.md

 secure transfers when used correctly.

-The SCP protocol is generally considered to be the black sheep of the two since it isn't very portable and usually only works between Unix systems.
+The SCP protocol is generally considered to be the black sheep of the two since it isn't portable and usually only works between Unix systems.

 ### URLs